kimrobbin/Minecraft-server/Minecraft_Server.md

    # And now to start the server
    sudo ./start.sh

+   # how to find the server ip
+   ip a # This will show you all the ip addresses on your computer.
+Look for the one that either a 192, 172 or 10 ip

    # If you want to stop the server type stop in the consoll